-On Facebook, someone asked why I recommend sea salt in drinking water when most doctors tell you to avoid salt.
-She said that her sodium levels were low but instead of telling her to eat more salt her doctor instructed her to lower her water intake to 4 cups per day (32 ounces).
+On Facebook, someone asked why I recommend sea salt in drinking water when most doctors tell you to avoid salt especially when you have leg edema.
+She said that she’s had edema for a year but her sodium levels were low.
+Instead of telling her to use more salt her doctor instructed her to use very little salt and to lower her water intake to 4 cups per day (32 ounces).
 She said that didn’t make sense.
-She said she was slowly recovering from edema in her legs over the past year and her doctor had her cutting back on water already.

 To treat edema, you need more water spiked sea salt, magnesium and multiple minerals.
 I recommend drinking half your body weight (in pounds) in ounces of water.
 If you weigh 150 pounds, you drink 75 ounces of water a day.
 In each quart of water (32 oz) you put ¼ to ½ tsp of sea salt, Himalayan salt or Celtic salt.
 If that seems too strong, simply begin with a pinch of salt in a glass of water.

 It’s a sad misconception that table salt (sodium chloride) and sea salt are the same.
 Nothing could be further from the truth.
 Sea salt is replete with 72 different minerals and table salt is just plain sodium chloride.
 You could call sodium chloride a drug for the damage it does to the body.